Private Attorneys General Act: Overview

 PAGA authorizes employees to recover two separate types of civil penalties.
 The first type is penalties for violating Labor Code sections that themselves provide for civil penalties.
 The second type is penalties for violating Labor Code sections that do not themselves specify penalties for their violation.
 For this second type of penalty, PAGA mandates that an employer's initial Labor Code violation incurs a civil penalty of $100 per aggrieved employee per pay period, and each subsequent violation incurs a civil penalty of $200 per employee per pay period.
-75 percent of civil penalties recovered in a PAGA suit go to the LWDA, and the remaining 25 percent go to the "aggrieved employees" affected.
+65 percent of civil penalties recovered in a PAGA suit go to the LWDA, and the remaining 35 percent go to the "aggrieved employees" affected.
+For PAGA claims filed on or before June 19, 2024, the respective allocation for penalties is 75 percent and 25 percent.
 Successful PAGA claimants can also recover attorneys' fees.

 Before employees can initiate a lawsuit through PAGA, they must first provide written notice of their claims to the LWDA and pay a filing fee.
 Within 65 days, the LWDA may opt to investigate the alleged violations itself.
 If the employees receive notice that the LWDA does not intend to investigate, or if the employees do not receive any notice from the LWDA within 65 days, then the employees may initiate their own PAGA lawsuit.
 For certain violations specified in the statute, the employer has a 33-day window to cure the violation and avoid an enforcement action.